xentek/t_bird/README.md

   - Redefine the `processor` method in your subclass to switch out the processing library.
     - Blocks defined by the `version` macro will be passed an instance of your `processor`, so be sure that your `processor` will respond to any methods the code inside your blocks call on it.
-  - Redefine the `upload!` to remix the whole show!
+  - Redefine the `upload!` method to remix the whole flow!
     - really the sky's the limit here, but at some point you might be better of just writing your own uploader class that doesn't sit on top of `t_bird`